pontusst/Projects-public/README.md

 ## Projects repository
 In the Projects folder you will find subfolders containing projects that i have been working on.

+### Reinforcement_learning
+- A project where two agents play tic tac toe against eachother.

+### Stochastic_optimization
+- Project aimed att training a MPL with genetic algorithms for optimizing a brake pattern on a simulated truck ride.

 ### Computer_vision/CV_project
 - Final project of computer vision course.
-Runs a structure from motion poipeline.
+Creates 3D pointcloud from 2D point correspondances.

 ### Computer_vision/CNN
  - Final project of image analysis course.
-Runns a convolutional neural network to classify trees based on images of bark.
+A classifyer that classifies tree species based on images of bark.
+Classifier is trained using a CNN.

-### Reinforcement_learning
-- Runs a script where two agents play tic tac toe against eachother

-### Stochastic_optimization
-- Code for training a neural network with genetic algorithms